ClementBM/clementbm.github.io/_drafts/2023-01-18-nltk-dunning-likelihood-collocation.md

 | 28 | bonne     |          48 | foi         |          86 |   734.162 |         0 |
 | 29 | sécurité  |          49 | sociale     |          63 |   732.558 |         0 |

+For example, we can look up the value of **sécurité sociale** in the table and reject $$H_1$$ for this bigram on a confidence level of 5% since the critical value for one degree of freedom is 7.88.

 # Sources
 * [Foundations of Statistical Natural Language, Manning and Schütze](https://nlp.stanford.edu/fsnlp/promo/colloc.pdf#page=22)